SpongePowered/SpongeDocs/source/server/spongineer/logs.rst

 Configure Logging
 =================

-Sometimes plugins log messages that the server owner does not need or the sheer number of messages hide some more important information.
+Sometimes plugins log messages that the server owner does not need, or the sheer number of messages hide some more important information.
 In other cases, plugins or the server log debug messages that normally don't appear in any logs.
 This section explains how to configure the logging.
-It is also possible to configure the logging in a way that split the logs in two or more separate files.
+It is also possible to configure the logging in a way that splits the logs in two or more separate files.
 One could be optimized for the moderators that pay attention to their users' activity/behavior and other logs could be used to monitor plugins that are important to the admins.

 .. note::